ValentinHerrmann/sql_testing_tools/README.md

 ##### V 0.2.12
 - fixed bug when having only one colum selected
 - fixed bug with nested conditions
+- fixed memory problem with huge cross products (used to lead to build failed)

 ##### V 0.2.11
 - fixed irrelevant equality order if both sides aren't literals